mvhirsch/api-docs/items/get-items.md

 <span class="request">`GET` **/api/1.1/tables/_[table-name]_/rows**</span>

 <span class="description">Retrieve a collection of items within a specific table.
-Which columns are visible is determined by the current user's privileges</span>
+Which columns are returned is determined by the current user's privileges</span>

 <span class="arguments">Name</span> | Value | Description
 --------|-----|------------